andyatkinson/development_guides/README.md

 ## What is this?

-These are Installation and Usage Development Guides to help support the book High Performance PostgreSQL for Rails.

-The guides exist in the book but are also maintained here.
+This repo expands on the development environment instructions for [Rideshare](https://github.com/andyatkinson/rideshare), which is the application for the book [High Performance PostgreSQL for Rails](https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/) set up their local development environment.

 If you spot bugs or have suggestions, please open an Issue or Pull Request!

 ## macOS

 Installation guides are provided for macOS.
+If you want to add tips for additional operating systems, please open an issue or pull request.

 ## Conventions Used Here

-These are command line programs.
-Install them using a command line Terminal program.
+Most of the programs here are *command line programs*, so you'll work in your terminal.

-Each item has it's own Markdown file covering Installation and optionally Usage.
-The Table of Contents lists all items and is assembled from the Markdown files.
+Each item has it's own Markdown file (`.md`) covering *Installation*, shows dependencies, and might have some troubleshooting tips.

+The *Table of Contents* lists all items, and it's assembled from the Markdown files.
-The files are kept in a flat list to make it easier to generate the Table of Contents.

 ## Table of Contents

-Regenerate the Table of Contents by running `ruby generate_toc.rb`.
+The Table of Contents is generated.
+Regenerate it by running: `ruby generate_toc.rb` from your terminal.

-The script prepends to this file.
-Remove the old version after the prepended portion before committing the changes.
+After regenerating, a duplicate TOC block is placed on the top.
+Delete the old block, and then commit the new one.